FOUR TURKIC NATIONS IN IRAN, THEIR HOMELANDS,

 Oghuz.
 When compared to

-Western Oghuz Turkish in Iran (excluding the Khorasan dialects) as
+of Western Oghuz Turkish in Iran (excluding the Khorasan dialects) as

 "Turkman" dialects, or in English, “Turkman Turkish”.